corrode/corrode.github.io/content/blog/prototyping/index.md

 You don't need to be a Rust expert to be productive - in fact, many of the techniques we'll discuss specifically help you *sidestep* Rust's more advanced features.
 If you focus on simple patterns and make use of Rust's excellent tooling, even less experienced Rust developers can quickly bring their ideas to life.

+{% info(headline="Things you'll learn") %}

+- How to prototype rapidly in Rust while keeping its safety guarantees
+- Practical techniques to maintain a quick feedback loop
+- Patterns that help you evolve prototypes into production code

+{% end %}

 ## Why People Think Rust Is Not Good For Prototyping